Stochastic Diffusion: A Diffusion Probabilistic Model for Stochastic Time Series Forecasting: Experiments

 \subsection{Datasets}

 The time series datasets we used include 4 commonly used datasets in time series forecasting.
-They mainly consist of data that have been collected over a long period.
-These data include \textit{Exchange, Weather, Traffic}, and \textit{Solar}.
-For these datasets, we divide each of them into training sets and test sets based on their recording time.
-More information of these datasets are provided in Appendix \ref{datadtl}.
+They mainly contain homogeneous time series that have been collected over a long period, and exhibit some consistence on the temporal dependencies.
+These data include \textit{Exchange, Weather, Electricity}, and \textit{Solar}.
+These datasets containing a long-period time series, we divide each of them into training and testing parts based on their recording time (70\% training and 30\% testing).
+Then, we use a sliding window to sample sub-series from each part, and use them as the inputs to the models.
+More information of these datasets are provided in Appendix \ref{dvis}.

-In addition to these long-period datasets, we also include two clinical datasets to evaluate our model's ability for learning highly stochastic multivariate time series data.
-They include: (1) \textit{ECochG}\cite{wijewickrema2022automatic}, which contains 78 patients' records from cochlear implant surgeries and (2) \textit{MMG}\footnote{https://physionet.org/content/mmgdb/1.0.0/}, which contains uterine magnetomyographic (MMG) signals of 25 subjects.
+In addition to these homogeneous time series data, we also include two heterogeneous time series data from clinical patient datasets to evaluate our model's ability for learning highly stochastic multivariate time series data.
+They include: (1) \textit{ECochG} \cite{wijewickrema2022automatic}, which contains 78 patients' records from cochlear implant surgeries and (2) \textit{MMG}\footnote{https://physionet.org/content/mmgdb/1.0.0/}, which contains uterine magnetomyographic (MMG) signals of 25 subjects.
 These patient datasets contain high inter and intra variances across different patients, and bring extra challenges to the forecasting task.
-For these patient datasets, we randomly select $70\%$ patients and use their data for training, and use the rest of the patients' data for testing.
+For these patient datasets, we randomly select $70\%$ patients for training, and use the rest of the patients' data for testing.

+To simulate a real-time forecasting scenario, after dividing each dataset with the train-test split, we sample the data using a sliding window with varying size.
+The model are trained to model the sampled time series data in the training set.
+Then, during the test time, the model first update the hidden units based on the observations (inside windows) and forecast the future data with specified duration.

+We provide some summary statistics of these datasets including the length of observation and forecasting, dimension of the time series, seasonality, and stationarity.
+Seasonality is calculated according to method in \cite{wang2006characteristic}, higher values indicates stronger seasonality.
+The stationarity is accessed using the Augmented Dickey-Fuller (ADF) Test, a null-hypothesis test.
+A p-value less than 0.05 suggests that time series is stationary.
+The details are listed in Table \ref{data_stats}.
+Visualizations of all time series datasets are provided in Appendix \ref{dvis}.